Overview of this site

 aside nature reserves and wildlife refuges but, in most cases, comprehensive

-inventories of the species that occur in those areas are lacking, and the value of these
+inventories of the species that occur in those areas are lacking, and the full value of these

 protected areas in serving as conservation centers remains unknown.